goeiebook/creativelab/README.md

 ---

-The use of 3rd party JS files becomes important.
-I built a local server to serve the files, connected to the dev console through a utility script.
-The process was fraught with several difficulties:

-1. Hosting a local HTTPS server
-2. Getting a self-sgned certificate to be accepted by chrome.
-2. Cross-site-protection overrides
+As the number of prototypes increases, the similar pieces of code between them becomes apparent.
+For example, all the prototypes write to the localstorage structure, and therefore all the snippets contain code to do.
+To faciliate further improvement, that code should be stored in a single place.
+For a while I do this by putting it into it's own snippet.
+But that means multiple snippets must be executed before the prototype runs.
+The solution requires running a local server.
+This was surprisingly complicated.
+The implementation involved CSP, mixed content restrictions, and self signed SSL certificates.

 But now a system is in place for easily connecting third party libraries into snippets.

 ---

-Ice storms coat everything.
+Freezing rain coats everything with a layer of ice.
 Bounce the ball on pockets of air beneath thin layers of ice.

+[video here]

 And I lose the rubber ball to a stream while bouncing it in a culvert.
 Now my pockets are empty.

-Recollection of being mugged in Namibia.
+Recollection of being mugged in Windhoek.

 [default]:
 https://raw.githubusercontent.com/goeiebook/creativelab/master/images/default.jpg